 Sustainability and ESG (Environmental, Social, Governance) are not the same, even though the terms are often substituted.
+It’s important to distinguish between ESG vs sustainability.
 While the United Nations coined the term “sustainable development” in 1987, its 2006 Principles for Responsible Investment report called for the addition of ESG criteria to the financial evaluation of companies.
-Since then, ESG has grown as consumers, investors, and regulators are coming to expect data-driven principles and metrics in these areas.
+Since then, ESG has grown as consumers, investors, and regulators are coming to expect data-driven principles and metrics in these areas.”

 What is the benefit of ESG?